thulasinathpeddineni/thulasinathpeddineni/README.md

 ---

 ## 📅 Hobbies
-- 🧩 Solving programming challenges on LeetCode, Codeforces, and HackerRank
+- 🧩 Solving programming challenges on LeetCode and HackerRank
 - 🎮 Playing video games and watching anime
 - 📚 Exploring AI and experimenting with LLMs
 - 🛠️ Learning and testing new frameworks and technologies